n-rook/kadabra/organizer-node/README.md

 It looks like the bot can't recover from a bad connection.
 If a request fails once, the stub to kotlin will consistently fail forevermore.

+The organizer doesn't understand U-Turn.
+As such, if the bot decides to use U-Turn, it'll deadlock.

+Automatic realistic team generation is still dubious.